ShianLin/shianlin.github.io/_pages/cv.md

 Work Experience
 ======
 * In the risk management department of the head office.
 The enterprise is one of the fortune 500 enterprises world-wide, 07/2021 -
   * Model Validation.
-More than 5 billion dollars the models deal with.
   * Customer Profile.
-Analyzing data and designing models to tell the possibility of customer default.
+Analyzing data and designing models to tell the default risk.